Handcross Primary

 From an early age, children experience the whole writing ‘journey’ from planning, drafting, re-drafting (through proof-reading, revising and editing in collaboration with their teacher) and finally 'publishing' their piece.

-Children complete high quality cross-curricular writing in foundation subjects, such as history, geography and computing and additional enrichment opportunities are available for children, including the chance to write for the school newspaper!
+Children complete high quality cross-curricular writing in foundation subjects, such as history, geography and computing.

 'Handcross Times' Example (KS1)'Handcross Times' Example (KS2)